Expert Advisor to the Canadian Partnership Against Cancer

 Dr Bryant studied medicine at the University of Calgary, followed by a fellowship in community medicine and a PhD in epidemiology.
 She is a Clinical Professor in the departments of Community Health Sciences and Oncology at the University of Calgary.
 In 2015, she was named one of the 100 Most Powerful Women in Canada by the Women’s Executive Network.

-30 years as an oncologist, current Director at Oncology Apollo Hospitals, Ex-director at Tata Memorial Hospital, Mumbai, India, researcher, administrator and crusader in the field of cancer control and currently serving as President of UICC.
+Director at Oncology Apollo Hospitals, Ex-director at Tata Memorial Hospital, Mumbai, India, researcher, administrator and currently serving as President of UICC.

 Anil has served on the UICC Board of Directors (2 terms) including its membership, governance and finance committees.
 Some of his other UICC related appointments include Programme Committee co-chair for the 2016 World Cancer Congress in Paris and member of the World Cancer Congress Organising Committee for the Melbourne conference in 2014.
 Anil also served as Editor of Manual of Clinical Oncology (MCO), a UICC publication.